Kanye West sues tour insurers for $10 million over canceled shows

 He was released on Nov.
 29, and is still being treated, the lawsuit said.
 Details of his ailment have never been released.

 Lloyd's is an insurance market housing more than 80 syndicates in London.
 Spokesman Stewart Todd said in a statement the company could not comment on the specifics of the West case.
+(Reporting by Piya Sinha-Roy; Editing by Bill Trott)